finnbear/db_ip/README.md

 ## Examples

-You can use `DbIpDatabase<CountryCode>` to get the actual two-letter country code (this takes more RAM to store).
+You can use `DbIpDatabase<CountryCode>` to get the actual two-letter country code.

 ```rust
 use db_ip::{DbIpDatabase, CountryCode};